 The Youngest Becomes King

 King Sejong is considered one of the greatest kings of Korean history.
-He was not only the creator of the Korean language but was known for his maturity and intellect.
+He was not only the creator of the Korean language but was also known for his maturity and intellect.
 Being the youngest, ascending to the throne would be difficult.
 King Taejong's first three sons died young and are sometimes not mentioned as sons at all.
-The last three sons potentially could take his place as king once he stepped down.
-The first two of his three remaining sons were deemed not fit to be a king.
+The last three sons could potentially take his place as king once he stepped down.
+The first two of his three remaining sons were deemed not fit to be kings.

 His Greatest Achievement